MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/windows-commands.md

 Z

 ## Prerequisites

-The information that is contained in this PDF applies to:
+The information that is contained in this topic applies to:

 -   Windows Server 2019
 -   Windows Server (Semi-Annual Channel)